Visualizers and Overrides

 )

-Here, the /boxes/2 entity is no longer logged with a color value, but a default color is added to the blueprint.
+Here, the /boxes/2 entity is no longer logged with a color value, but a default box color is added to the blueprint.
 Here is how the user interface represents its visualizer:

 The default color value is displayed above the fallback since it takes precedence.
 It can also be edited or removed from the user interface.